AvatarHwang/FASOP/README.md

     $ conda install pytorch torchvision torchaudio cpuonly -c pytorch
     ```

 ### II.
-Reproducing Experiment 4.1: Finding Optimal Parallel Strategy for GPT on Heterogeneous GPU Clusters

-To reproduce Experiment 4.1, which involves finding the optimal parallel strategy for the GPT 3.5m model and 1.5b on heterogeneous GPU clusters, follow the steps below.
-The python codes should be located in the 'FASOP' directory of the FASOP repository.

-- To reproduce GPT-2 345m experiment, run `FASOP_345m.py`.
+Reproducing Experiment 4.2: Training Throughput

+To inspect the parallel strategies used, execute FASOP.py with the --type argument set to the desired model (bert, gpt2XL, or T5) and the --heterogeneous flag.

+Example command for BERT:
     ```bash

-    $ python FASOP_345m.py
+    $ python FASOP.py --type bert --heterogeneous

     ```

-- To reproduce GPT-2 1.5b experiment, run `FASOP_1.5b.py`.
+Reproducing the Experiment
+The experiment can be reproduced by adding the --pareto flag.
+Here is an example using the gpt2XL model:

     ```bash

-    $ python FASOP_1.5b.py
+    $ python FASOP.py --heterogeneous --pareto

     ```

-To reproduce Experiment 4.2, which involves finding the optimal parallel strategy for the GPT 1.5b model on virtual AWS cluster.
- - To reproduce Experiment 4.2, run `FASOP_pareto.py`.

-    ```bash

-    $ python FASOP_pareto.py

-    ```

 ### III.
 Report

-Find the results of the experiment.
-FASOP will output a summary of the optimal parallel strategy for your model on your heterogeneous GPU cluster, including any estimated training time, cost, and other relevant metrics, in a text file.
+FASOP will generate a summary of the optimal parallel strategy for the chosen model on your heterogeneous GPU cluster.
+This summary includes estimated training time, cost, and other relevant metrics.
+The results are saved in a text file located in the ~/FASOP/main_logs directory.

-#링크 마지막에 확인
+The directory structure of the output folder is as follows:

 - output directory location: `~/FASOP/main_logs`

     ```bash
     main_logs
+    |- bert.csv
+    |- bert_heterogeneous.csv
+    |- T5.csv
+    |- T5_heterogeneous.csv
-    |- gpt345m.txt
+    |- gpt2.csv
-    |- gpt1.5b.txt
+    |- gpt2_heterogeneous.csv
-    |- pareto.txt
+    |- gpt2_heterogeneous_pareto.csv
     ```

 - The results file will contain the following fields, separated by ('\*'):